JaredStanbrook/it-service-desk/README.md

     ```
     npx wrangler d1 create <DATABASE_NAME>
     ```
-6. Seed local DB with data
+6. Seed remote DB with data
     ```sh
     npx wrangler d1 execute <DATABASE_NAME> --remote --file=./schema.sql
     ```
     ## Contributing

-I welcome contributions.
+This is intended to be worked on by Murdoch University students studying ICT299.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature AmazingFeature`)